Poll: After the Castlevania arc for my Highschool of the Dead/Game of Thrones crossover, what world should Aegon and Saeko go to next? Vote Now!

 In the Middle of things: En route to Kaedwen, Draco is dragged into another world by powerful forces who seek to use him for their own ends.
 But Fate intervenes and Draco finds himself in a land in the grip of crisis.
 Joining three warriors and a wizard, Draco assists with battling an army of evil creatures and their master who seeks to destroy all that is Good.

 Lullaby of Woe: Travelling through Toussaint once again, Draco takes some time between contracts to enjoy the current festivities and competition of bards.
 One of the many troubadours performing takes a keen interest in the Witcher and extends an invitation to meet with him.
-Curious as to what the bard wants with him, Draco goes to the meeting and what he learns will shake him to his core and answer questions about his murky origins.
+Curious as to what the bard wants with him, Draco cautiously goes to the meeting and what he learns will shake him to his core and finally answer unanswered questions about his murky origins.

-Dead Men Tell No Tales: Now travelling with the bard he met in Toussaint, Draco journeys to Novigrad when it is suddenly attacked by a crew of sea raiders that according to rumour and eye witnesses, cannot be killed.
-Being the only Witcher available in the city, the City Council of Novigrad offer Draco a large tidy sum to wreak retribution on these unkillable sea raiders.
+Dead Men Tell No Tales: Now travelling with the bard he met in Toussaint, Draco journeys to Novigrad when it is suddenly attacked by a crew of sea raiders that according to eye witnesses, cannot be killed.
+Being the only Witcher available in the city, the City Council of Novigrad offer Draco a large sum of money to wreak retribution on these unkillable sea raiders.
 Tracking down the raiders to an Isle of the Dead, Draco and his bard companion learn of an ancient elven treasure that has cursed the sea raiders to never know the peace of death or joys of life itself until all pieces of the scattered treasure are recovered and the blood repaid for it.

 The Heist: In Kovir, Draco receives a letter from an old acquaintance who requires the assistance of a Witcher.
 Curious and cautious as to who it is that requires him and what they require him for, Draco goes along and meets the acquaintance who asks for his help in breaking into an impregnable vault in Kovir.
 Nearly refusing the job outright, Draco is then told of what may happen if this isn't done.
 Still reluctant, Draco agrees to assist with the heist that involves stealing a priceless artefact that is definitely cursed.